Healthy building

 Healthy building refers to an emerging area of interest that supports the physical, psychological, and social health and well-being of people in buildings and the built environment.
 Buildings can be key promoters of health and well-being since most people spend a majority of their time indoors.
 According to the National Human Activity Pattern Survey, Americans spend "an average of 87% of their time in enclosed buildings and about 6% of their time in enclosed vehicles."

 Healthy building can be seen as the next generation of green building that not only includes environmentally responsible and resource-efficient building concepts, but also integrates human well-being and performance.
 These benefits can include "reducing absenteeism and presenteeism, lowering health care costs, and improving individual and organizational performance."
-In 2017, Joseph G. Allen and Ari Bernstein of the Harvard T.H.
-Chan School of Public Health published The 9 Foundations of a Healthy Building: ventilation, air quality, thermal health, moisture, dusts and pests, safety and security, water quality, noise, and lighting and views.

 Integrated design

 Healthy building involves many different concepts, fields of interest, and disciplines.
 9 Foundations describes healthy building as an approach built on building science, health science, and building science.
 An integrated design team can consist of stakeholders and specialists such as facility managers, architects, building engineers, health and wellness experts, and public health partners.
 Conducting charrettes with an integrated design team can foster collaboration and help the team develop goals, plans, and solutions.